 With more than 100 kilometres of canals, 1,500 bridges and 90 islands, there is a lot more to the canal system than meets the eye.
 The original and main canals, the Prinsengracht, Keizersgracht, Herengracht and Jordaan, were added to the UNESCO World Heritage List in 2010.

 Some not so good Amsterdam canal facts.
 An average of 18 people drown in the canals every year.
 Some die as the result of crime.
 More than half the deaths are believed to be the result of carelessness.
-The victims apparently fell into the water and were unable to get out.
+These victims apparently fell into the water and were unable to get out.
 Exit stairs and flotation aids are few and far between.
 It is widely believed that the vast majority were actually urinating into the canal; fell in and were just to drunk to swim to safety and climb out (as evidenced by their open zippers).
 The canals are constantly dredged by city crews who find every form of garbage possible (and the occasional corpse).

 Amsterdam Canal Skating

 A good canal fact.
-When the canals freeze in winter, which now happens infrequently, Amsterdam almost goes crazy.
+When the canals freeze in winter, which now happens infrequently, Amsterdam goes crazy.
 The Dutch invented the modern ice skate in the 13th century and have loved ice skating ever since.
 The almost mythical Efenstedentocht “11 Cities Tour” 200 km. ice skating marathon last ran in 1997 with thousands of participants.
 When the canals froze in winter 2018, winter spirits were lifted and Amsterdam was a buzz when it was time for a skate.

 You can feel and see the Dutch enthusiasm and spirit on this great You Tube video: